-The ketogenic diet is one of the most effective weight loss tools and has proven to have many health benefits.
-Most people are delighted in the first couple of days of their keto journey when they see that initial weight loss reflected on the scales.
-Even though most realize this loss is mostly water weight, it can be extremely discouraging if the weight doesn’t continue to fall off as quickly every step of the way.
+The ketogenic diet, when done properly (that means using no potions or pills, just real food) is one of the most effective weight loss tools and has also proven to have many health benefits.
+Most people are delighted in the early days of their keto journey when they see that initial weight loss on the scales, even though most realize this loss is mostly water weight.
+It can, however, be extremely discouraging when the weight doesn’t continue to fall off as quickly every step of the way.

-A keto diet weight loss stall can be very frustrating, but it’s no reason to give up or even get discouraged.
-There are some quick ways to troubleshoot a keto stall and get yourself back on track.
-First, lets figure out what’s going on and why a stall is even happening.
+A keto diet weight loss ‘stall’ can be very frustrating, but it’s no reason to give up or even get discouraged.
+There are some quick ways to troubleshoot your keto and ensure that you on track.
+First, lets figure out what’s going on and more importantly, is a stall, really a stall?

 After the initial (water) weight loss, your body is working very hard at reinventing itself and trying to catch up with what you’re telling it to do now.
 In reality, you’re reprogramming your whole body to work differently and this doesn’t happen overnight.
 It took years for your body to learn to store its fat, it will take time for it to relearn this new programming.
 We can’t expect to change our ways and instantly see our body magically transform into a fit and trim version of our former selves.

-If you’re at the point that it’s been several weeks and the scale still isn’t budging, read on for some reasons that might be getting in the way of weight loss.
+If you’re at the point that it’s been several weeks and the scale still isn’t budging, read on for tips and insight..

 - Carb creeping